Surge in Anti-Semitic Attacks Has Caused a 'Sense of Emergency' Among Jews Worldwide, New Report Says

 The situation is “particularly volatile” in the U.S., Michael Berkowitz, professor of Modern Jewish History at University College London, tells TIME.
 “The combination of a gun culture and conspiracy theories, the extreme right-wing and white supremacy, has created a dangerous situation for Jews,” says Berkowitz, who was not involved in creating either report.

 In the wake of the shootings in Pittsburgh and a more recent fatal attack in California, American Jews are now grappling with how to respond.
-“The American Jewish community will need greater protection — our synagogues need more security,” Raya Kalanova, executive vice president of the European Jewish Congress, tells TIME.
+“The American Jewish community will need greater protection — our synagogues need more security,” Raya Kalenova, executive vice president of the European Jewish Congress, tells TIME.

 Anti-Semitism threatens to go mainstream